dylanleonard-1/ProcessUnity-3rd-Party-vendor-risk-lab/README.md

 ---

-## ⚙️ How CVEGenX Works: The Flow of Data
+## ⚙️How CVEGenX Works: The Flow of Data

 Everything in this lab begins with **CVEGenX** — a custom Python system that automates how vendor risk data is created, enriched, and formatted for analysis.